reneesaks/psback/README.md

 * `create database perfectstrangers`

 Linux based systems commands should be somewhat similar if not the same.
 The development environment uses H2 database and does not require any manual configuration prior to running.

+## Properties encryptor/decryptor

+All `.properties` files are encrypted using custom encryption utility.
+Before encrypting or decrypting you need to install [JCE (Java Cryptography Extension)](https://github.com/nydiarra/springboot-jwt).
+Unpack the content in your `${java.home}/jre/lib/security/` folder.
+Make sure you use the right folder.
+Otherwise you will get `java.security.InvalidKeyException: Illegal key size or default parameters`.
+Encrypted files have `.pf` (Protected File) exentsion.
+To decrypt them, run `util/PropertiesEncryptor.java` main method with arguments `decrypt` AND `password` AND `salt`.
+For encryption, run it with arguments `encrypt` AND `password` AND `salt`.
+For example, in IntelliJ, you can edit the configuration and add program parameters (i.e `decrypt supersecretpassword supersecretsalt`).

 ## Running as a packaged application